altink7/altink7/README.md

 - 🔭 I’m currently working on MLP
 - 💬 Ask me about Flutter or Java !
 - 📫 How to reach me: https://www.linkedin.com/in/altin-kelmendi-9057351b1/
-- I am using IntelliJ / Microsoft VS Code / Android Studio
+- I am using IntelliJ / Microsoft VS Code; Visual Studio / Android Studio